 Winter is typically the season when Chicagoans bundle up to face freezing temperatures, but for a small group of people, it’s a cue to strip down and ride the train.
 The annual No Pants Subway Ride returns to the Red Line on Sunday, January 7 and everyone is welcome to join in on the fun, as long as they follow the rules.

-RECOMMENDED: See photos from past editions of the No Pants Subway Ride
+RECOMMENDED: See more photos from the No Pants Subway Ride